housecanary/hc-api-python/README.rst

     result = client.property.value_report("123 Main St", "01234")
     print result.json()

-Command Line CSV Tool
+Command Line Export Tool
 ---------------------------
-When you install this package, a command line tool called **hc-api-to-csv** is included and installed on your PATH.
+When you install this package, a command line tool called **hc_api_export** is included and installed on your PATH.
 It allows you to call API endpoints with a CSV file containing addresses and zip codes.
-It generates a new CSV file containing the API data attached to the addresses.
+It generates an export of the Analytics API data in Excel or CSV format.

 To use the command line tool and see its usage instructions:

 .. code:: bash

-    > hc-api-to-csv
+    > hc_api_export -?

 License
 -------